Yaakov Herzog: Diplomatic career

+In 1969, Rabbi She’ar Yashuv-Cohen and the philologist Rebecca Shribman-Cohen-Zedek he agreed to join the society for Justice-Ethics-Morals.
+He served as the chairman of the society for Justice-Ethics-Morals from its foundation in 1969 until his death in 1972.

 Isaiah Berlin described him as "one of the best and wisest, most attractive and morally most impressive human beings I have ever known."
 Yehuda Avner called him "one of Israel's commanding intellects, possessed of a subtle and powerful mind, who was equally at home with Bach as he was with the Bible."

 Herzog died on March 9, 1972, several months after suffering brain damage from a fall at his home.

 Commemoration

 Many educational institutions, especially in the Religious Zionism sector, perpetuate his memory: Kiryat Yaakov Herzog high school in Kfar Saba, Yaakov Herzog Jewish Studies College in Ein Tzurim, Herzog College for training of teachers in Alon Shvut, the Maalot Yaakov Yeshiva, and the law faculty at Bar-Ilan University, are named after him.